1to3for5vi7ate9x/eliza/telegram_usage_instruction.md

 To restrict the bot to specific groups:
 1. Add your bot to the desired Telegram groups
-2. Set the `TELEGRAM_ALLOWED_GROUPS` variable with the group names:
+2. Set the `TELEGRAM_ALLOWED_GROUPS` variable with the group usernames:
    ```bash
    TELEGRAM_ALLOWED_GROUPS=CryptoTalk,AIDiscussion,BlockchainHub
    ```
 3. The bot will only respond in these specified groups
-4. Group names are case-sensitive and should match exactly as shown in Telegram
+4. Group usernames are case-sensitive and should match exactly as shown in the invite link (e.g., if the invite link is t.me/MyGroup, use "MyGroup")
 5. Leave empty to allow the bot to respond in all groups

 ### 4. Start Eliza with CryptoAI Sage